Madagascar pochard: Description

 The pochard is a medium-sized duck between 42 and 56 centimeters in size.
-Juvenile ducks have brown irises and are a pale, dull brown or chestnut color with a darker stomach.
-The adults are darker in color, though during a male duck's first winter, its iris will turn white.
+Juvenile ducks have brown irises and are a pale, dull brown or chestnut colour with a darker stomach.
+The adults are darker in colour, though during a male duck's first winter, its iris will turn white.
 Breeding males have dark chestnut heads, chins, throats, breasts, and necks, with blackish brown on the top side of the body.
 Their wings are dark brown with a white bar.
 The area under the bodies from the stomach to the tail fades to white, as do the undersides of the wings.
 The beaks and legs are dark grey with black nails.

 Vocalizations may include "[when] in display [...] the male utters a cat-like wee-oow and a rolling rrr, while the female gives a harsh squak."

 Distribution and ecology

 The species exclusively lives in inland wetlands in Madagascar, where it is endemic.
 Currently, the only wild populations are at Lake Sofia and Lake Matsaborimena.

 Historically, the birds preferred shallow lakes and marshes with dense vegetation; however, the rediscovered population was found in a cold, deep crater lake that had few aquatic plants and was surrounded by heavy forest, and other remote crater lakes may have been inhabitable due to the birds' requirements for shallower water.
 Its previous habitat in the Lake Alaotra basin was disturbed by rice cultivation and invasive introduced fishes.